john-cd/rust_howto/bk/drafts/language/trait_objects.md

 Note the following:

-- Dynamic dispatch incurs a small runtime overhead.
-There is an indirection when calling a method: first, the vtable pointer is dereferenced, then the method pointer within the vtable is dereferenced and called.
-This indirection can sometimes hinder compiler optimizations like inlining.
-- Compared to generic types, trait objects can lead to smaller compiled binary sizes, because specialized (monomorphized) code is not generated for each concrete type; the trait-handling code is reused.
-- Type Information: The concrete type is "erased" at compile time for the part of the code holding the trait object.
-The code only knows it has something that implements e.g. `Animal`.
+- Type information erasure: The concrete type is "erased" at compile time for the part of the code holding the trait object.
+The code only knows it has something that implements a trait.
-- Object Safety: Traits must be "dyn-compatible" a.k.a. "object-safe" to be made into trait objects (see below).
+- Object safety: Traits must be "dyn-compatible" (a.k.a. "object-safe") to be made into trait objects (see below).

 ## Decide When to Use Trait Objects (and When Not To) {#when-to-use-trait-objects}